Mike Tyson: Early life

 The family lived in Bedford-Stuyvesant until their financial burdens necessitated a move to Brownsville when Tyson was 10 years old.
-Tyson's mother died six years later, leaving 16-year-old Tyson in the care of boxing manager and trainer Cus D'Amato, who would become his legal guardian.
-Tyson later said, "I never saw my mother happy with me and proud of me for doing something: she only knew me as being a wild kid running the streets, coming home with new clothes that she knew I didn't pay for.
-I never got a chance to talk to her or know about her.
-Professionally, it has no effect, but it's crushing emotionally and personally."

 Throughout his childhood, Tyson lived in and around neighborhoods with a high rate of crime.
 According to an interview in Details, his first fight was with a bigger youth who had pulled the head off one of Tyson's pigeons.
 Tyson was repeatedly caught committing petty crimes and fighting those who ridiculed his high-pitched voice and lisp.
 By the age of 13, he had been arrested 38 times.
 He ended up at the Tryon School for Boys in Johnstown, New York.
 Tyson's emerging boxing ability was discovered there by Bobby Stewart, a juvenile detention center counselor and former boxer.
-Stewart considered Tyson to be an outstanding fighter and trained him for a few months before introducing him to Cus D'Amato.
+Stewart noted that Tyson could bench press more than his weight, and through Stewart, Tyson met boxing manager and trainer Cus D'Amato.
 Tyson dropped out of high school as a junior.
-He would be awarded an honorary Doctorate in Humane Letters from Central State University in 1989.
+He was later awarded an honorary Doctorate in Humane Letters from Central State University in 1989.
 Kevin Rooney also trained Tyson, and he was occasionally assisted by Teddy Atlas, although Atlas was dismissed by D'Amato when Tyson was 15.
 Rooney eventually took over all training duties for the young fighter.

+Tyson's mother died when he was 16, leaving him in the care of D'Amato, who would become his legal guardian.
+Tyson later said, "I never saw my mother happy with me and proud of me for doing something: she only knew me as being a wild kid running the streets, coming home with new clothes that she knew I didn't pay for.
+I never got a chance to talk to her or know about her.
+Professionally, it has no effect, but it's crushing emotionally and personally."